Category: Flatbread Blog and News

 Armenian Lavash: Special Feature #2

 The next feature of lavash will catch the attention of especially the healthy eaters’ attention.
 Lavash is made without yeast, which is the healthiest thing that bread can have.
+Our lavash is made with the same simple, wholesome ingredients—just wheat flour, water, and salt—and is Fat Free, Cholesterol Free, Non-GMO, Kosher, and Vegan.
+Shop our healthy lavash options.
 Yeast is not very good for health and imagine using it every day!
-But, you have a choice to make, start eating lavash and problem solved!
+But you have a choice to make, start eating lavash and problem solved!

 Armenian Lavash: Special Feature #3

-Another feature of lavash is a good news for those who love to economy.
+Another feature of lavash is good news for those who love to save money.
 Because of its simple recipe and flat surface, lavash can be dried and kept in dry condition for six months!
 Yes, you didn’t misread it, it’s six month.
+Perfect for stocking your pantry.
+Our lavash is baked fresh daily and ships nationwide, so you can always have this versatile, long-lasting bread on hand.
+Order some for your pantry today.

 Whenever you feel like eating lavash, just sprinkle some water on its surface wait a couple of minutes and there you go!
 Lavash is soft and nice and ready to be eaten.